msunkim/CSVE/README.md

 In particular, this implementation realizes a verifiable encryption introduced by Camenisch and Shoup \[CS03] at Crypto 2003.
 This work clearly has a better performance than some other works such as \[ASW98], \[Sta96], and \[YY98].

-This code is a C++ implementation together with NTL 11.4.3 and openssl (LibeSSL 2.8.3) and includes a simple test code.
+This code is a C++ implementation together with NTL 11.4.3 and openssl (LibreSSL 2.8.3) and includes a simple test code.
 For simplicity I provide a Makefile rather than using cmake.

 --------------------------------------------------------------------------------
 Build instructions